sauce-archives/ios-rdc-quickstart/README.md

 #### Building

-The app has to be compiled for an iOS real device.
 Up till now you've probably only been uploading simulator apps to Sauce Labs.
-If you upload a simulator app, you'll get a confusing error message.
-(We're working on that!)
+But if you run your app on a real iOS device, it has to be compiled and archived specially for one.

 We can't go into a full discussion of how to compile iOS apps, but here are some tips to get you started:

+* You can make a `.app` directory or an `.ipa`.
+(See the **Uploading** section).
 * If you are using Apple's development IDE, XCode, you will have to create a "scheme" which archives the application to a file.
 Then use that as your app file.
 Here's where to start in Apple's documentation:
   * [XCode Overview: Run Your App](https://developer.apple.com/library/ios/documentation/ToolsLanguages/Conceptual/Xcode_Overview/RunYourApp.html)_